swapnilkr/Netflix/README.md

 Here're some of the project's best features:

 *   Netflix Clone
-*   Authentication flow using React authContext and Mongoose
 *   Crypto.js- password hashing
 *   API to fetch movies list from DB